d-bl/GroundForge/docs/help/Tiles.md

 You can also memorise by counting rows and columns as in a spread sheet, like used for the labels for the stitches in the pair diagram.

+When a link specifies no shift values at all, you'll get a checkerboard arrangement.

 Foot sides
 ----------